 Video Encoding for Flash

-If you want to include video in your animation you can do so with the correct file format.
+If you want to include flash video in your animation you can do so with the correct file format.
 2 good tools for changing files into the format you need are Adobe Media Encoder which comes with most versions of Adobe bundled packages.
 If you don’t have this tool for one reason or another you can use a great on-line alternative Online Video Convert.
 Whether you are using either option they will both let you output the correct video file type for use with Flash which is an FLV.
 Once you have your FLV encoded you can now import that into Flash using File > Import.

 That’s all for this post.
 I hope you found it helpful.
 I’ll be adding more Flash tutorials here soon.
 Bookmark this post or share it on your favorite social networks.
 Happy Flashing Y’all.